filefoxper/use-agent-reducer/README.md

 1. provide `Resolver` as the middleWare system in redux.
 2. provide `useBranch` hook to do a special work with special mode like `takeLatest` in `redux-saga`.

+# bug fixes
+1. The arrow function can not work well, and now we have fixed it.

 [See more about branch, Resolver, BranchResolvers, BranchApi](https://www.npmjs.com/package/agent-reducer)

 recommend [use-redux-agent](https://www.npmjs.com/package/use-redux-agent), another react hook for enhance react-redux.